semaphoreci/docs/docs/reference/semaphore-changelog.md

       - cocoapods (1.8.4)
 - New convenience Docker images are available in Semaphore's DockerHub Account.
 A detailed list can be found in the [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG#L528).
-- We have retroactively updated the changelog to mention new features and improvements (scroll down).
+- We have retroactively updated previous entries in the changelog to mention new features and improvements.

 ### Week of January 6, 2020